 Work permits must be obtained before a child under the age of 18 years may be legally employed (Child labor Laws of Ohio).
-To obtain a full-time permit, an applicant must be 16 years of age.
+To obtain a work permit, an applicant must be 14 years of age.
 All work permits must be approved by the Superintendent.
 Applications can be obtained through school by contacting a school administrator, guidance counselor or building secretary.
 Students must provide a birth certificate or the documentary evidence of age at the time of presentation of completed forms to the office.

-STUDENT EDUCATION TECHNOLOGY ACCEPTABLE USE AND SAFETY (Policy 7540.03; Revised 3/21/2018)
+STUDENT EDUCATION TECHNOLOGY ACCEPTABLE USE AND SAFETY (Policy 7540.03; Revised 05/16/2023)

-Technology has fundamentally altered the ways in which information is accessed, communicated, and transferred in society.
-As a result, educators are continually adapting their means and methods of instruction, and the way they approach student learning, to incorporate the vast, diverse, and unique resources available through the Internet.
-The Board provides Education Technology so that students can acquire the skills and knowledge to learn effectively and live productively in a digital world.
-The Board of Education provides students with access to the Internet for limited educational purposes only and utilizes online educational services to enhance the instruction delivered to its students.
-The District's Internet system does not serve as a public access service or a public forum, and the Board imposes reasonable restrictions on its use consistent with its limited educational purpose.
+Technology directly affects the ways in which information is accessed, communicated, and transferred in society.
+Educators are expected to continually adapt their means and methods of instruction and the way they approach student learning to incorporate the latest technologies.
+The Board of Education provides Information & Technology Resources (as defined in Bylaw 0100) (collectively, "District Information & Technology Resources") to support the educational and professional needs of its students and staff.
+With respect to students, District Information & Technology Resources afford them the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital world.
+The Board provides students with access to the Internet for educational purposes only and utilizes online educational services/apps to enhance the instruction delivered to its students.
+The District's computer network and Internet system do not serve as a public access service or a public forum and the Board imposes reasonable restrictions on its use consistent with its stated educational purpose.

-The Board regulates the use of District Technology Resources by principles consistent with applicable local, State, and Federal laws, the District's educational mission, and articulated expectations of student conduct as delineated in the Student Code of Conduct.
-This policy and its related administrative guidelines and the Student Code of Conduct govern students' use of District Technology Resources and students' personal communication devices when they are connected to the District computer network, Internet connection, and/or online educational services/apps, or when used while the student is on Board-owned property or at a Board-sponsored activity (seePolicy 5136).
+The Board regulates the use of District Information & Technology Resources in a manner consistent with applicable local, State, and Federal laws, the District's educational mission, and articulated expectations of student conduct as delineated in the Student Code of Conduct.
+This policy and its related administrative guidelines and the Student Code of Conduct govern students' use of District Information & Technology Resources and students' personal communication devices when they are connected to District Information & Technology Resources, including online educational services/apps, regardless of whether such use takes place on or off school property (see Policy 5136).

-Users are required to refrain from actions that are illegal (such as libel, slander, vandalism, harassment, theft, plagiarism, inappropriate access, and the like) or unkind (such as personal attacks, invasion of privacy, injurious comment, and the like).
-Because its Technology Resources are not unlimited, the Board has also instituted restrictions aimed at preserving these resources, such as placing limits on use of bandwidth, storage space, and printers.
+Students are prohibited from using District Information & Technology Resources to engage in illegal conduct (e.g., libel, slander, vandalism, harassment, theft, plagiarism, inappropriate access, etc.) or conduct that violates this Policy and its related administrative guidelines and the Student Code of Conduct (e.g., making personal attacks or injurious comments, invading a person's privacy, etc.).
+Nothing herein, however, shall infringe on students' First Amendment rights.
+Because its Information & Technology Resources are not unlimited, the Board may institute restrictions aimed at preserving these resources, such as placing limits on use of bandwidth, storage space, and printers.

-Users have no right or expectation to privacy when using District Technology Resources (including, but not limited to, privacy in the content of their personal files, e-mails, and records of their online activity when using the District's computer network and/or Internet connection).
+Students have no right or expectation to privacy when using District Information & Technology Resources (including, but not limited to, privacy in the content of their personal files, messages/e-mails, and records of their online activity).